GodotWorkshop

 The first thing we are going to do is create our moving background.
 You may have seen in some games how backgrounds look like they are 3D despite being 2D.
 Developers accomplish this by using an effect called Parallax.
 Parallax moves different layers of background images at different speeds to make it look like theres some dimensionalituy to the background.
 It’s easier to undersand in practice so lets check it out!

-Now that we have that setup, we should now setup how the background will move.
-Under the motion properties of our ParallaxLayer lets set the x value of mirroring to 1156 - this value comes from multiplying the width of our texture by 3 because we scaled it by 3.
+Now that we have that setup, we can now setup how the background can move.
+Under the motion properties of our ParallaxLayer lets set the x value of mirroring to 1156 - this value comes from multiplying the width of our texture by 3 (remember when we scaled the texture by 3 to make it larger!).
 Then we set our scale’s x value to 0.6, this is the speed our background will be moving out.
 Sometimes values in Godot are linked such as the x and y value of the Scale.
-We can unlink them by clicking the chain icon and then we can just individually change the X value.
+We can unlink them by clicking the chain icon and then we can just individually change the X value, otherwise we would be moving the background both vertically and horizontally.

-Once we have done this, we can copy and paste the Parallax layer 3 more times for our layered background.
+Once we have done this, we can copy and paste the Parallax layer 3 more times for our layered background, making sure to replace the images with the corresponding background images.
 After copying and pasting, change the scale values to increase by 0.1 as our layers get closer to the front.
 When we play our game, we will see how the layers closer to the screen will move faster.

 Setting up our Dino!